Holist-IX/athos/README.md

    - [Faucet](https://docs.faucet.nz/en/latest/installation.html)
    - [bmv2](https://github.com/p4lang/behavioral-model)

-   Finally to install Athos you can run `python3 -m pip install .` within the repo directory.
+   Finally, to install Athos you can run `python3 -m pip install .` within the repo directory.

 ## Configuration

 The main configuration lies within `/etc/athos/topology.json`.
 This contains the topology information for Athos to emulate.
 A topology file can also be declared using the `-t` option.
-By defualt Athos will look in in `/etc/athos` for the topology and the P4 json files.
+By default, Athos will look in `/etc/athos` for the topology and the P4 JSON files.

 Below is a sample config containing 2 hosts connected to 2 OpenFlow edge switches with a bmv2 switch acting as the core switch.
-By default Athos comes with a compiled bmv2 that does switching based on the [Umbrella concept](https://hal.archives-ouvertes.fr/hal-01862776)
+By default, Athos comes with a compiled bmv2 that does layer-2 switching based on the [Umbrella concept](https://hal.archives-ouvertes.fr/hal-01862776)

 ```json